Chapter 3 – Relationship to Clients – annotated

 Commentary

 [1] Generally speaking, a lawyer may act as legal advisor or as business associate, but not both.
 These principles are not intended to preclude lawyers from performing legal services on their own behalf.
-Lawyers should be aware, however, that acting in certain circumstances may cause them to lose coverage as a result of Exclusion 6 in the B.C.
-Lawyers Compulsory Professional Liability Indemnity Policy and similar provisions in other insurance policies.
+Lawyers should be aware, however, that acting in certain circumstances may cause them to lose coverage as a result of Exclusion 6 in the BC Lawyers Compulsory Professional Liability Indemnity Policy and similar provisions in other insurance policies.

 [2] Whether or not coverage under the Compulsory Policy is lost is determined separate and apart from the ethical obligations addressed in this chapter.
 Review the current policy for the exact wording of Exclusion 6 or contact the Lawyers Indemnity Fund regarding the application of the Exclusion to a particular set of circumstances.